rydmike/adaptive_theme_demo/README.md

   }
 ```

 Using color harmonization is useful if our theme is dynamic, or if we have many fixed themes user can select from.
 We can then use harmonization to ensure that our semantic or custom static colors outside the `ColorScheme` will always fit with the ambiance of the used `ColorScheme`.
-Plus, when we change theme, the custom semantic colors will also lerp animate to their new harmonized color value, when used in a theme extension like above.
-This also happens if you change to a new theme style within the same theme mode, and of course, between light and dark switches.
+Plus, when we change theme, the custom semantic colors will also lerp animate to their new harmonized color values, when used in a theme extension like above.
+This also happens if you change to a new theme style within the same theme mode, and of course, between light and dark mode switches.

 You can read more about harmonizing your custom semantic and static colors in the [Material-3 guide style section](https://m3.material.io/styles/color/advanced/adjust-existing-colors#1cc12e43-237b-45b9-8fe0-9a3549c1f61e).